aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ???+ note
     Amplify CLI generated functions use `Pipenv` as a dependency manager.
 Your function source code is located at **`amplify/backend/function/your-function-name`**.

-Within your function's folder, add Powertools as a dependency with `pipenv install aws-lambda-powertools`.
+Within your function's folder, add Powertools for AWS Lambda (Python) as a dependency with `pipenv install aws-lambda-powertools`.

 Use the following code for `merchantInfo` and `searchMerchant` functions respectively.